A self-guided hiking tour along the sacred Kumano Kodo Pilgrimage.

 Main baggage transfer between your accommodations.

-For 2025 tours, rail transport from Yuasa to Tanabe on Day 2.
+Rail transport from Yuasa to Tanabe on Day 2.

 One reserved taxi transfer from Kii-Tanabe Station to the start of your walk.
 This transfer includes main luggage forwarding to your first-night accommodation.